kookmin-sw/capstone-2025-13/API.md

 Get record by date

 - Description

-Get a user's record for a specific date
+        Get a user's record for a specific date.
+        AccessToken is required for all of this part of endpoints on Authorization header.

 #### Parameters(Query)